dgroomes/wickdb-playground/README.md

     because that would be custom to my current system and wouldn't work on any other computer.
 So if I add it as a submodule instead, then I can depend on it with a path that will always work: `wickdb`.
 * Implement everything!
-* Write all ZIP area records to the wickdb datastore
+* DONE Write all ZIP area records to the wickdb datastore
 * DONE Parameterize the wickdb log level as a program argument.
 Debug logs don't work well for a first demo
 * Format numbers for US localization (the number 1234 should format as "1,234").
 I see two third-party crates for this ("thousands" and "num_fmt") and they are both updated last 2019.
 I'd rather not depend on these for a demo app like